noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- let you subscribe to a stream of data that you an process by composing and chaning oprations together
 	- prototypal relationship
 		- defines the relationshp between on object and another by saying one is a sub/derived type of another
+	- program state
+		- defined as a snapshot of the data stored in all of its objects at any moment of time

 # programming paradigms